Anti-American sentiment in Korea: Recent trends

+In 2024-2025, public protests occurred against the presence of U.S. military forces.
+Protesters also demanded the withdrawal of U.S. troops from other regions, including Iraq.

 Indigenous nuclear weapon issues

 Since the 2020s, anti-American sentiment has emerged among supporters of indigenous nuclear weapons in the South Korea, mostly right-wing nationalist-conservatives.
 Anti-American sentiment among some conservatives in the South comes because the U.S. believes it cannot protect the South Korea from North Korean nuclear weapons.
 However, conservatives should be distinguished from the anti-American sentiment of 'far-left (NL) nationalists' because they have a stronger anti-communist and anti-North sentiment and are also pro-American in that they strongly oppose the withdrawal of U.S. troops.

-Protests Against U.S. Military Presence in South Korea

-In 2024-2025, public protests erupted in South Korea against the presence of US military forces.
-Protesters also demanded the withdrawal of US troops from other regions, including Iraq.
+These new types of right-wing nationalists often cite de Gaulle's foreign policy as an exemplary model.